OfficeDev/Microsoft-Teams-Samples/samples/app-sso/nodejs/README.md

+# App SSO Node

-# Teams Tab, Bot, ME - search, action, linkunfurl SSO with Node JS
+This app talks about the Teams Tab, Bot, ME - search, action, linkunfurl SSO with Node JS

 __Tab SSO__
 This sample shows how to implement Azure AD single sign-on support for tabs.
 It will